-Sync and licensing in general can be a confusing place full of industry terms and contract lingo.
+Sync and music licensing in general can be a confusing place full of industry terms and contract lingo.
 We’ve created an index of the key phrases and terms you need to be aware of:

 When you license both the sound recording (master rights) and the song (publishing rights) for one “all in” fee.